odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 This number (or hash) is calculated from the key data of the document as well as from the hash of the precedent documents.

-The add-on introduces an interface to test the data inalterability.
+The module introduces an interface to test the data inalterability.
 If any information is modified on a document after its validation, the test will fail.
 The algorithm recomputes all the hashes and compares them against the initial ones.
 In case of failure, the system points out the first